aki-nishimura/code-for-hamiltonian-zigzag-2024/README.md

 ## Setting up BEAST

-The simulation results of Section 4 uses the implementation of Hamiltonian zigzag in the [BEAST](https://beast.community/) software package.
+The simulation results of Section 4 uses the implementation of Hamiltonian and Markovian zigzag in the [BEAST](https://beast.community/) software package.
 On Unix systems, you can use the commands below to install BEAST.
 The `ant` command requires Apache Ant, which should be available through a package manger such as Homebrew on macOS.